grammy-jiang/omniORB-build/README.md

-# omniOBR Builds
+# omniORB Builds

-This repository produces builds of [omniORB](https://omniorb.sourceforge.io/).
+This repository provides custom builds of [omniORB](https://omniorb.sourceforge.io/), a high-performance CORBA ORB for C++ and Python.